AndrewHaward2310/vault_workspace/ubuntu_vault/3 - Zettenkasten/C - Main notes/Embedded System - Basics.md

 	-  C' standardized syntax and well-defined behavior make it relatively portable across different architecture and compilers
 	- However, developers must be mindful of platform-specific considerations when writing portable code
 # 5. Embedded C Programming Best Practices
-- To ensure the reliability, efficiency, and maintainability of embedded systems
+- To ensure the reliability, efficiency, and maintainability of embedded systems code, developers should adhere to best practices:
+	- Modularity: Divide code into modular components with well-defined interfaces to promote code reuse and facilitate maintenance
+	- Optimization: Optimize code for performance, size, and power consumption without sacrificing readability or reliability.
+Profile code to identify bottle